Fintech Industry Overview

 Create a Compelling UX/UI Design

 Design is critical in the creation of fintech apps, second only to security.
-The interaction with your fintech software should be seamless, and the UI should be basic and easy to use.
+The interaction with your financial software should be seamless, and the UI should be basic and easy to use.

 For example, if you decide to create a banking app, avoid creating big forms that users must fill out to pay bills.
 Also, provide users with the option of not having to re-enter payment information every time they need to send money.